dymmond/asyncmq/docs/en/docs/features/tasks.md

     * Recursively loads every .py module under it
     * Runs each `@task(…)` decorator so `TASK_REGISTRY` is populated

-If a module in tasks can’t be imported, you’ll get a warning but discovery will continue for the others.
+If a module in tasks can't be imported, you'll get a warning but discovery will continue for the others.

 ---